Skip to main content

 Support the Arbury Carnival...

 Be a hero for the Arbury Carnival...
 The emails and phone line here were red hot last Wednesday night as we mounted a whip-round to support the Arbury Carnival.
 The Carnival is so special.
 It is a day for the whole of modern Arbury to get together, to have fun and be friends and neighbours, and for those 'outside' of Arbury (and the historic Arbury district boundaries are NOT a matter of inaccurately named electoral wards and a modern highway) it's also a time to join in, have fun, be friends and neighbours and so on.
 Be a hero - duck in and help!
 The Arbury name is very special indeed.
 Arbury Road is the only road name in Cambridge with prehistoric links, and the ancient human habitation and its surrounding Harborough (a variation of the Arbury name) or Arbury Meadows and Arbury Fields are local history writ plain.
-The Arbury Meadows - north of Arbury Road, with the North Arbury Furlong, West Arbury Corner and Arbury Corner.
-The name is derived from the prehistoric earthw
+The Arbury Meadows - north of Arbury Road, with the North Arbury Furlong, West Arbury Corner and Arbury Furlong.
+The name is derived from the prehistoric earth

 Pondering...
 Council Tax - Easy To Pay, Not So Easy To Claim Help...